 Smart Alpha - uses experts from J.P.
 Morgan

 Comparing just these investment options there’s not much in it.
 However, we’re giving it to PensionBee, as they’ve got 7 options rather than 4 with Nutmeg, and these options are more suited to the stages of pension savings.

 For instance, you can switch to options that are suited to nearing retirement age with PensionBee (safer and lower risk, aiming to preserve your pension pot rather than grow it), which you can’t do with Nutmeg.
 PensionBee has been designed to handle pensions and nothing else, whereas Nutmeg is more of an investment platform and the investment options reflect this.

 PensionBee vs Nutmeg: customer reviews

-To compare the customer service of both companies, it’s a good idea to look at the customer reviews.
+To compare the customer service of both companies, let's look at the customer reviews.
 And to do this, we’ll use Trustpilot, the popular reviews website.

 PensionBee has an excellent rating of 4.6 out 5 from over 8,000 reviews!
 That’s awesome.
 Most of the reviews mention how easy it is to set up and use, along with great customer service.